History (One Direction song)

 "History" is a song by British-Irish boy band One Direction.
-It was released on 6 November 2015 as the third and final single from their fifth studio album, Made in the A.M.
+It was written by Wayne Hector, Ed Drewett, Julian Bunetta, and John Ryan along with band members Liam Payne and Louis Tomlinson.
+The song was released on 6 November 2015 as the third and final single from their fifth and final studio album Made in the A.M.
 (2015).
-It was also the final single released by the group before their hiatus began in January 2016, with members of the band focusing on their solo projects.
+It was also the final single released by the band.
 "History" peaked at number six on the UK Singles Chart.